THIS PAGE IS UNDER CONSTRUCTION

 30 years after the boycott, a streetcar conductor tripped Mrs. Annie Tandy as she was exiting exiting a streetcar.
 She broke two ribs, got various bruises and damaged her hearing.
 The Tandy's sued and won the case ($600).

-Judge D. P. Dyer (Stops Segregation)
+Judge D. P. Dyer (Helps stop segregation)

 David Patterson Dyer